harizshah/EDA-on-Default-of-Credit-Card-Clients-Dataset/README.md

 Description gather from Kaggle Dataset > Overview & Discussion.
 But some column need to be rename and value need to be edit later.

+## This is my EDA on credit card default.
+Analyze by using Data Science OSEMN framework.

+- ( O )btain data: from Kaggle
+- ( S )crub data / clean data: rename column and modify value
+- ( E )xplore data: with Pandas DataFrame, Seaborn and Matplotlib visualization.
+- ( M )odelling: Logistic Regression with Scikit-Learn
+- i ( N ) terpret: summary of findings and suggestion